lzjqsdd/scikit-learn-doc-cn/doc/modules/grid_search.rst

 given number of candidates from a parameter space with a specified distribution.
 After describing these tools we detail :ref:`best practice <grid_search_tips>` applicable to both approaches.

-Note that it is common that a small subset of those parameters can have a large impact on the predictive or computation performance of the model while others can be left to their default values.
-It is recommend to read the docstring of the estimator class to get a finer understanding of their expected behavior, possibly by reading the enclosed reference to the literature.

 Exhaustive Grid Search
 ======================